-Nan bread is a natural part of Indian food.
-They are very easy to make yourself and taste much better than the half-fried ones from the grocery store.
-This recipe gives 8 nan breads and has a lovely taste of onion seeds (Nigella seeds), which you can find in Asian stores and in some well-stocked grocery stores.
+Naan bread with onion seeds (Nigella seeds) is the most common naan bread.
+It is a natural part of Indian food, but they are also popular in many other countries in South and West Asia.
+Nanbrød are very easy to make yourself and taste much better than the half-baked ones from the grocery store.
+This recipe makes 8 naan breads and has a lovely onion seed (nigella seed) flavor, which you can find in Asian shops and some well-stocked grocery stores.

 1 ts salt

 1/2 packet yeast